 I find that one of the best ways to use backlinks throughout my content is to back up the arguments I’m making.
 However, those backlinks don’t only have to lead to external sources.

-For example, suppose you’ve already created a resource with statistics that are relevant for your industry.
+For example, suppose you’ve already created a resource with statistics that are relevant to your industry.
 In that case, you can reference certain numbers from that study to back up your arguments in other blog posts.
 Not only does this tie your content contextually together, but you also have an easier time establishing yourself as an authority in your industry.

 You can always reconfigure your internal links

-I rarely see perfectly planned out SEO campaigns.
+I rarely see perfectly planned SEO campaigns.
 This is normal as there are always some constraints with time, money, and production resources.
 In turn, as SEOs, we often need to make adjustments later after we’ve collected some data and can do a more in-depth review.

 One of the main challenges when reviewing your SEO efforts is that some things can’t be changed so easily – namely, backlinks.
 This can be quite frustrating, considering it’s one of the top factors for ranking.